Hawaii Community Stewardship Directory, 2018 Update

 A workshop of representatives from participating groups was held in January 2008, to build capacity and develop implementation options associated with each principle.
 The resulting draft framework, consisting of the principles and accompanying implementation options, is included in the final Hawai‘i Community Stewardship Report (available below).
 Other deliverables included in the final report are a survey summary report and a workshop summary report.

 The Hawai‘i Community Stewardship Directory is another result of the survey and workshop held in 2008.
-CZM recently updated the directory for 2015.
-The 2015 version of the Directory (available for download below) currently includes 95 community-based organizations.
-Community stewardship groups that would like to update their information or be added to the directory may contact Justine Nihipali by email or by telephone at (808) 587-2803.
+CZM recently updated the directory for 2018.
+The 2018 version of the Directory (available for download below) currently includes 104 community-based organizations.
+Community stewardship groups that would like to update their information or be added to future versions of the directory may contact the Office of Planning at (808) 587-2846.